bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-11-best-practices.md

-Review the following best practices before submitting your app to the [Apps Marketplace](https://www.bigcommerce.com/apps/).
+Review the following best practices before submitting your app to the [App Marketplace](https://www.bigcommerce.com/apps/).

 ## OAuth flow